 After completing her Honours degree in International Development she decided to complete a TESL diploma and spend time teaching abroad.
 Her journey took her to South Korea teaching kindergarten, France working as a Nanny and personal tutor, and to Laos teaching adults.
 All of these experiences showed her how important and diverse education can be.

-Since returning to Canada she has been working on her Master of Education (M.Ed.) degree at the University of Ottawa, focusing on culture, societies, and languages.
+Since returning to Canada she has completed her Master of Education (M.Ed.) degree at the University of Ottawa, focusing on culture, societies, and languages.
 Alyssa loves learning about new cultures and languages, and she currently volunteers with OCISO, an organization helping newcomers transition to life in Canada.

 When Alyssa is not working or studying she enjoys practicing yoga, cooking, and being outside.
 She loves to travel when she has the chance, as travel has been one of the best learning opportunities she has ever experienced.

 Alyssa is excited to be working with The Open Door to help students break down barriers and reach their full potential.